SDearing/ZSL-The-Climate-Menace/README.md

 •	Create storyboard of app (Joe and Matthew)
 •	Start Product Backlog and design flow chart(Sam)
 •	Design concept art (Luke)
+### How Software and User Requirements have been Addressed
+We have used the objectives previously stated in the ‘overall aims and objectives’ we have designed multiple planned sprints with different tasks for each member of our group.
+These tasks have also been given time frames of when each task should be completed.
+The completion of these tasks are vital to meet the user and software requirements given to us by ZSL.
 ### Monday 16th sprint 1

 | Task    | Group Member         | Time Allocated               | Completed                      |